-Visited by thousands of visitors every year, historic Creek Street Ketchikan Alaska is one of the most popular things to do in Ketchikan.
+Visited by thousands of visitors every year, historic Creek Street Ketchikan Alaska is one of the most popular things to see in Ketchikan.
 The antique boardwalk on wooden pilings over Ketchikan Creek is home to restaurants, unique curio shops, the ‘Dolly’s House Museum’ & private dwellings, as well as some of the best salmon viewing areas in Ketchikan.
 Married Man’s Trail and the Salmon Ladder are also not to be missed when exploring Creek Street!

 Creek Street is built along the shores of Ketchikan Creek.
 It was built over the water because it was simply too difficult to blast away the rocky hills surrounding the creek.
 This is a common theme with Ketchikan as you will notice a large percentage of the town was quite literally built ‘over the water’.